Evolution of networks with multiple junctions: Short time existence III -- Non--regular networks

 \end{rem}

-Given $P=\bigcup_{j=1}^nP_j$ where $P_j$ are halflines for the origin, in~\cite{schn-schu} it was shown that for $n=3$ there exists a {\em unique} tree--like, regular expander $\epsi$ asymptotic to $P$ (if $P$ is a standard triod such an expander $\epsi$ is $P$ itself), in the case $n>3$ the existence of tree--like, connected, regular expanders was shown by Mazzeo--Saez~\cite{mazsae}.
+Given $P=\bigcup_{j=1}^nP_j$, where $P_j$ are halflines from the origin, in~\cite{schn-schu} it was shown that for $n=3$ there exists a {\em unique} tree--like, regular expander $\epsi$ asymptotic to $P$ (if $P$ is a standard triod such an expander $\epsi$ is $P$ itself), in the case $n>3$ the existence of such tree--like, connected, regular expanders was shown by Mazzeo--Saez~\cite{mazsae}.
+This result is based on the following simple lemma.